 Lump sum or installment payments may be made by money order, cashier's check, and certified check.
 Personal checks are accepted until one is returned for insufficient funds.
-Payments in cash, Food Stamp coupons or EBT benefits are acceptable; checks and money orders are made payable to the West Virginia Department of Health and Human Resources and are mailed or brought to the local If a client wishes to pay with cash or office.
-Food Stamps, he should be discouraged from sending them through the mail.
-If he does so, however, it is accepted.
+Payments in cash or Food Stamps are acceptable; checks and money orders are made payable to the West Virginia Department of Health and Human Resources and are mailed or brought to the If a client wishes to pay with local office. cash or Food Stamps, he should be discouraged from sending them through the mail. does so, however, it is accepted.
 For security reasons, the client should be advised to write "Cancelled" on the face of each coupon prior to mailing.

-All such payment are forwarded to the Financial Clerk.
+All such payments are forwarded to the Financial Clerk.

-The Financial Clerk is responsible for collecting all repayments in cash or coupons If payments are received by mail, they are forwarded to the Financial Clerk, who is responsible for the record keeping and forwarding the payment to the State Office.
+The Financial Clerk is responsible for collecting all repayments.
+If payments are received by mail, they are forwarded to the Financial Clerk, who is responsible for the record keeping and forwarding the payment to the State Office.

 Upon notification from the Financial Clerk by the DF-25 form, the Repayment Officer posts the payments to RAPIDS.